neilwen987/CSR_Adaptive_Rep/README.md

 # Evaluate Top1 accuracy
 python compute_metrics.py --topk 8
 ```
+We use [clip-retrieval](https://github.com/LAION-AI/CLIP_benchmark) to evaluate CSR's performance on multimodal retrieval tasks.

 ### Citing this paper
 If you find this work useful, please cite the accompanying paper: